RON ANTOINE | WR COACH

 In 2016, he joined LSU’s staff as an offensive line graduate assistant before being named tight ends coach midway into the season by Ed Orgeron and helping lead the Tigers to a victory over Louisville in the Buffalo Wild Wings Citrus Bowl.
 The three tight ends combined for 27 catches for 420 yards and three touchdowns.

-Mateos, who earned his bachelor’s degree in public relations at Southwest Baptist in 2011, is moving to San Marcos with his wife, Caitlin.
+Mateos, who earned his bachelor’s degree in public relations at Southwest Baptist in 2011, and is married to the former Caitlin Klinzman.

 Kuhr went to Rutgers after spending two years on the coaching staff at James Madison.
 He served as the co-offensive coordinator for the Dukes in 2015 after coaching the running backs during the previous two seasons.